Develaupair/simple_cspgen/README.md

 `0`: no error
 `1`: unexpected error
-`2`: module import failed, check if secrets and clipboard are installed correctly (`pip install clipboard secrets`)
+`2`: module import failed, check if secrets and clipboard are installed correctly (`pip install clipboard python-secrets`)
 `3`: no output defined, generated password will be dumped (fix by not using the `n` parameter without the `o` parameter)

 ### Additional points